thcipriani/hireme/src/résumé.md

     * Move important table logging from MongoDB to PostgreSQL-trigger audit trail

-    * Create android-tablet-based HTML5, JavaScript-MVC shipping software that allows warehouse pickers to pick 20 orders in the time it used to take to pick one
+    * Create android-tablet ReactJS-based shipping software that allows warehouse pickers to pick 20 orders in the time it used to take to pick one